 Yet successful commercialization of low- and carbon-negative fuels from forest biomass is far from certain, despite existing policy support.
-Fundamental challenges relate to the inability to secure long-term feedstock contracts, exclusion of forest biomass from public lands under the federal Renewable Fuels Standard, competition from municipal and agricultural biomass markets, and a lack of biofuels infrastructure situated near California's forested communities.
+Fundamental challenges relate to the inability to secure long-term feedstock contracts from public lands, exclusion of forest biomass from public lands under the federal Renewable Fuels Standard, supply from municipal and agricultural biomass markets, and a lack of biofuels infrastructure situated near California's forested communities.
 Without meaningful effort from relevant state and federal policymakers, California risks missing the opportunity to develop and deploy these fuels.

 We engaged a 50-member working group on "Advancing collaborative action on forest biofuels" to promote policy and market development for forest biofuels across California.
+The diversity of experts in our working group allowed cross-pollination of ideas and opportunities across sectors, engagement of community members and practitioners capable of implementing recommendations directly.
 We assessed four different fuel types that could be produced using non-merchantable forest biomass in California: hydrogen, ethanol, drop-in synthetic fuels that could displace gasoline, diesel or aviation fuel, and renewable natural gas (RNG).
+The working group proposed several recommendations to enable low-carbon and carbon-negative forest biofuels pathways in a timely and sustainable manner, with strong environmental safeguards, and at a sufficient scale to support the state's ambitious goals.
 Priority policy recommendations include:

-- Catalyze first-mover projects with direct state support to demonstrate forest biomass supply chains, creating a foundation for markets to scale. - Update the federal Renewable Fuel Standard to reflect the modern-day threat of catastrophic wildfire in the American West. - !
-Adopt changes in the state's Low Carbon Fuel Standard program to incentivize forest biofuels projects. - !
-Facilitate regulatory coordination and develop bold new policies to advance carbon dioxide removal as a climate solution.
+• !
+Catalyze first-mover projects with direct state support to demonstrate forest biomass supply chains, creating a foundation for markets to scale.

 - !
-Establish and support new flexible, regional entities to overcome barriers to long-term forest biomass feedstock supply. - !
+Update the federal Renewable Fuel Standard to reflect the modern-day threat of catastrophic wildfire in the American West. - !
+Adopt changes in the state's Low Carbon Fuel Standard program to incentivize forest biofuels projects. - !
+Facilitate regulatory coordination and develop bold new policies to advance carbon dioxide removal as a climate solution. - !
+Establish and support new flexible, public regional entities to overcome barriers to longterm forest biomass feedstock supply. - !
 Support research into sustainability criteria for out-of-state projects and ensure that all forest biofuels supplied into California meet equally high environmental standards. - !
 Support biofuels and bioenergy project development & finance by creating a 'hub' that can convene stakeholders and share best practices across the technical, commercial, and financial aspects required for a successful project development.
 Such a hub could be hosted within the Governor's Office of Business and Economic Development (GO-Biz).
-As a state agency, it could double as a conduit for state aid to accelerate bioenergy development. - Via the Catalyst Fund at IBank, provide strategic capital for critical infrastructure aligned with state goals for the sector, while supporting economic development in forested communities.
+As a state agency, it could double as a conduit for state aid to accelerate bioenergy development. - •!
+Via the Catalyst Fund at IBank, provide strategic capital for critical infrastructure aligned with state goals for the sector, while supporting economic development in forested communities.